nurpax/blog/posts/2012-12-20-snaplet-sqlite-simple-example.md

-I recently released [snaplet-sqlite-simple 0.3](http://hackage.haskell.org/package/snaplet-sqlite-simple), a compatibility update the recently released [Snap 0.10](http://hackage.haskell.org/package/snap).
+I recently released [snaplet-sqlite-simple 0.3](http://hackage.haskell.org/package/snaplet-sqlite-simple), a compatibility update for the recently released [Snap 0.10](http://hackage.haskell.org/package/snap).
 This library is glue for hooking up a Snap application to an SQLite3 database using the [sqlite-simple](http://hackage.haskell.org/package/sqlite-simple)